siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 For the developer wishing to build your own blockchain using the Komodo software, we recommend the following approach.

-## Visit Us in Discord

-First, we encourage you to come [to our Discord channel](https://komodoplatform.com/discord), and to come by frequently throughout your discovery process.

-We are a deeply engaged and highly enthusiastic open-source blockchain community, always ready to get creative with like-minded people.

-Ask questions in our Discord channels, such as `#developer`, `#cryptoconditions`, and others.
-Team and community members are usually available to assist you.

 ### Assumptions for this Documentation

 Before we get into specifics, we need to cover a few assumptions we make about our readers.